RedPRL/mugen/README.markdown

 ## Philosophy and Beliefs in this Experiment

 1. The distinguished level variable should be made explicit so that everything has clear semantics.
 2. One-variable universe polymorphism with cumulativity is enough.
-Type ambiguity (as in Coq) and multi-variable universe polymorphism (as in Agda) are overkill.
+Typical ambiguity (as in Coq) and multi-variable universe polymorphism (as in Agda) are overkill.
 3. It is convenient to have the top level.

 ## Classes of Level Shifting Operators